VA FileMan V. 22.2 Programmer Manual Banner

 If any required field is empty, the user cannot file any data changes.
 When they attempt to file, ScreenMan displays a list of those fields that require values.

-NOTE: "Pop-up" pages NOT accessed during the editing session will not be checked for Required fields.
+NOTE: "Popup" pages not accessed during the editing session are not checked for Required fields.

-You can change the Required property on the fly while a form is running by making a call to REQ^DDSUTL.
-See that section for more information on this call.
+You can change the Required property on-the-fly while a form is running by making a call to REQ^DDSUTL.

 Display Group

-Display group helps users resolve ambiguity when they attempt to ^-jump to a field that has a caption that is not unique.
-If more than one field has the same caption, when users try to ^-jump to a field with that caption, they are presented with a list of fields to choose from.
+Display Group helps users resolve ambiguity when they attempt to ^-jump to a field that has a caption that is not unique.
+If more than one field has the same caption, when users try to ^-jump to a field with that caption, they are presented with a list of fields from which to choose.
 The text in the Display Group property is displayed in parentheses after the caption to help the user identify the correct field.

-For example, if two fields have the caption "NAME:", but one of those fields has a Display Group "Next of Kin," when users enter ^NAME, they will be asked to choose between "NAME" and "NAME (Next of Kin)".
+For example, if two fields have the caption "NAME:", but one of those fields has a Display Group "Next of Kin," when users enter ^NAME, they are asked to choose between "NAME" and "NAME (Next of Kin)".

 Disable Editing and Disallow LAYGO

 If you set the Disable Editing property to "REACHABLE," users can navigate to the field, but they cannot change the value.
-You might want to make an uneditable field reachable if, for example, you want to attach branching logic to that field, to take the user to another page when they press the Enter/Return key.
+For example, you might want to make an uneditable field reachable if you want to attach Branching Logic to that field, to take the user to another page when they press the Enter key.
 You might also want to make an uneditable field reachable if the data value cannot fit in an edit window.
 Then the user can navigate to the field and see the entire contents of the field, either by scrolling the data in the edit window or by invoking the "zoom editor."

-You can change Disable Editing property on the fly while a form is running by making a call to UNED^DDSUTL.
-See this section for more information on this call.
+You can change the Disable Editing property on-the-fly while a form is running by making a call to UNED^DDSUTL.

 Data Validation